 Andrew Goodman Puffin Democracy Fellowship

-The Andrew Goodman Puffin Democracy Fellowship is a two-year program available to exceptional emerging leaders who are passionate about organizing, public policy, and expanding political equity for youth voters.
+The Andrew Goodman Puffin Democracy Fellowship is a two-year program available to exceptional emerging leaders who are passionate about organizing, public policy, and expanding political equity for student voters.
 The Puffin Democracy Fellows craft actionable advocacy projects on the local, state, regional, or national level related to voting rights, civil rights, or social justice.

 Andrew Goodman National Civic Leadership Training Summit